ishivamshukla/Specific-Interview-Questions/README1.md

 # # Behavioral & Cultural Interview Questions

 > Click :star:if you like the project.
 Pull Requests are highly appreciated.
-Follow me [SWhivam Shukla](https://twitter.com/itshivamshukla) for technical updates.
+Follow me [Shivam Shukla](https://twitter.com/itshivamshukla) for technical updates.

 Software engineer interviewers ask behavioral/cultural questions to evaluate interviewee's soft skills, and also to decide whether the candidate is a cultural fit.
 Make sure you've prepared great answers to these interview questions